Star Trek Discovery 3x01 Review: a comeback in style - Asap Land

 Burham’s fall has enormous symbolic value for the Discovery franchise itself.
 The impact buries her in the black sands of an unknown planet, which she hopes will be her intended destination, Terralyum.
 Seeing the Discovery Science Officer emerge from this mound and recover the vestiges of what his Federation membership represents, including his badge, gives us the distinct impression of a rebirth of the character and the franchise itself.

-In fact, from the encounter / clash with Book we will learn that the Federation is now a pale memory, whose end is lost in the decades ago, but which is traced back to a catastrophic event that originated from a huge explosion of dilithium called “the Great Fire”, which gave a real “blow” to the entire Galaxy a hundred years ago.
+From the encounter / clash with Book we will in fact learn that the Federation is now a pale memory, whose end is lost in the decades ago, but which is traced back to a catastrophic event that originated from a huge explosion of dilithium called “the Great Fire”, which gave a real “blow” to the entire Galaxy a hundred years ago.

 Some remnants of the Federation have survived since then, but what was once a widespread and efficient organization no longer exists and Burham’s equipment itself is now antiques to be exchanged at the nearest market.